IEAWindTask37/windIO/CONTRIBUTING.md

 ## Roles, Responsibilities and Expectations

-The collaborative development process involves various people with distinct roles and a single person may participate as multiple roles.
+The collaborative development process involves various people with distinct roles, and a single person may participate as multiple roles.
 In the context of windIO, the following are identified:
 - **Contributor**: Adds to or modifies content in the windIO repository.